 The Stress That Productivity Advice Cannot Reach

 The professional who searches for stress management support at this level has typically already tried everything the surface market offers.
 Meditation apps.
 Breathing exercises.
 Time management systems.
 Wellness retreats.
-Corporate mindfulness programs provided by their employer.
+Corporate programs provided by their employer.
 Some of these produced temporary relief — a few calm days, a sense of having done something constructive.
 None of them lasted.
 The stress returned to its baseline within days, sometimes hours, as though the interventions never happened.

 This is not a failure of willpower or commitment.
 It is a failure of targeting.